The big benefit of fish as dog treats

 What s the number one thing that dog owners should know about the value of fish in their dog’s diet?
 Well if you look at the packet of dog food you feed your dog, you will realise that it contains Omega 3 and Omega 6.

 This is usually not by the choice of most dog food manufacturers, it is mandated by the dog food overseeing body aafco that it needs to be in dog food if it is to be legally called dog food.

 HOWEVER, Omega six in dog food is by way of sunflower oil often (perfectly fine) but FLAX seed for Omega three – not fine.
 It is only used because it is cheap and it doesn’t go rancid during long storage periods.

-As many articles on the net will explain, flax seed omega 3 is not bio available for dogs, meaning that dog food companies either have to put a lot of flax into their food, or dogs just simply want get enough omega 3 throwing the whole Omega 6 to Omega 3 ratio off, and destroying the benefits of these essential fatty acids.
+As many articles on the net will explain, flax seed omega 3 is not bioavailable for dogs, meaning that dog food companies either have to put a lot of flax into their food, or dogs just simply want to get enough omega 3 throwing the whole Omega 6 to Omega 3 ratio off, and destroying the benefits of these essential fatty acids.

 Essential fatty acids do a lot for a dog beside giving them a glossy coat, they help with eyesight, skin irritations, joint inflammation (well omega 3 does) and many other health functions.

 Fish dog treats as a source of Omega 3

 So given this knowledge you would probably be either adding Omega 3 from fish oil capsules nightly to your dog’s diet, feeding them fish based dog food (where the fish meat omega 3 has not been denatured) or better still mostly whole (ie not cut up and reprocesses with grain, fish meat and skins.

 Almost every whole fish product has Omega 3 in varying degrees, but if you buy it in dog food, just like dog meat, you will probably only get it as 20% or so part of the whole product.